perappu/perappu-blog-11ty/content/posts/lorekeeper-sysadmin-quest.md

 In retrospect, I probably could've set up _all_ the CI/CD (continuous integration/continuous deployment) to be through Rundeck, including tests and linting.
 The problem is that it would've been a completely bespoke solution that I just did not have anymore time left to finagle.

 On the other hand, deployments via Git are a problem that has been solved for a long while.
 It's usually the preferred method for solo developers or other small projects, and for good reason.
 It's easy to set up, and doesn't tend to break.

+...and that's what I would have done, if I hadn't run into endless issues getting self-hosted Forgejo runners to share workflows between repositories.
+At the time of this writing, there's a bug in the Gitea and Forgejo runners where shared workflows just don't work, and I needed that if I was going to streamline my CI/CD process at all.
+(Notable, Woodpecker CI does NOT let you execute workflows manually, which was a dealbreaker for me.
+Also the GitLab guy is a [massive loser who supports fascism](https://archive.is/okSlz#70%) so moving there wasn't a solution either.)

+So, for now, all of my CI/CD pipeline is executed in GitHub and uses git hooks for deployment.
+For my CI/CD, it's just the linting that ships with core Lorekeeper.
+Every time I push to my website(s), I just do it via the command `git push github main || git push site main`.
+This pushes/pulls from GitHub first to grab the latest linted code, then pushes to the site.

+Could this be better?
+Sure, I'm sure there's a solution out there _somewhere_ that would solve my needs.
+Was it worth digging any further past this point?
+Not really.
+Once Forgejo/Gitea fix their runners, I'll probably move my CI/CD to be self-hosted, and then I can see about changing my deployment methods from there.

+### Conclusion

+And that's my entire pipeline!
+As you can see, it mostly boiled down to figuring out how to shove everything in Rundeck.
+If you ever want to try a similar multi-Lorekeeper setup and figure out ways to optimize the process, let me know!
+I'm pretty much chronically in the Lorekeeper discord, so you can always ping me there.

+Thanks for reading!